showlab/EgoVLP/README.md

 | TimeSformer | ImageNet Init. | 0.616
 | TimeSformer | EgoVLP | 0.622 |

-^ We found VLP no help in the PNR task.
+^ We found VLP effect is minor in the PNR task.

 ## 🎓 Citation